lnxchk/hackademy/README.md

 -----

 * git clone this repo into your ubuntu home directory on your VM:
-    - git clone git://github.com/lnxchk/hackademy.git cookbooks
+    - git clone git://github.com/lnxchk/hackademy.git cookbooks/hackademy
 * set your values in hackademy/attributes/default.rb
 * run chef-solo with the configs provided in this repo
 * chef-solo -c ~/solo.rb -j ~/node.json